 \section{Experiments}

-\looseness-1 We evaluate \method on the PISA and \minif2f interactive theorem proving benchmarks using the \textit{proof success rate} metric.
-Our main result is that \method{} outperforms Sledgehammer by a large margin and, combined with Thor \citep{jiang2022thor}, sets the new state of the art on the PISA benchmark ($71.0\%$ from $57.0\%$).
-Through ablations, we study the effectiveness of \method and the contribution of its training components.
-More experimental results and details can be found in Appendix \ref{app:additionalResults}.
+We evaluate \method on the PISA and \minif2f theorem proving benchmarks using \textit{proof success rate} as a metric.
+Our main result is that \method{} outperforms Sledgehammer by a large margin and, combined with Thor \citep{jiang2022thor}, sets a new state of the art on the PISA benchmark ($71.0\%$ from $57.0\%$).
+Through ablations, we study the effectiveness of \method and the contribution of its components.
+Additional results and details can be found in Appendix \ref{app:additionalResults}.